As a general rule, in English there is no space before and one space after a punctuation mark. Exceptions follow.

 - pp. 134–200

-No space before or after an oblique used between individual words, letters or symbols; one space before and after the oblique when it is used between longer groups that contain internal spacing:
+No space before or after an oblique used between individual words, letters or symbols; one space before and after the oblique when one or both of the items it separates contain internal spacing:

 - Language and Society / Langue et société